-Use colored pencils to draw a map of your school campus here, including any outdoor and and scape (garden, bare land, grassy areas, etc).
+se colored pencils to draw a map of your school campus here, including any outdoor ndscape (garden, bare land, grassy areas, etc).
 Oı n your map, note the following: • Where could something be done to rejuvenate the soil?
 How can you tell? • Where could more plants be grown?
 What makes this a good place? • Where could something else be done to change the campus for the better?
 What ideas do you have?